tarantool/doc/doc/how-to/db/crud.rst

 REPLACE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``replace`` accepts a well-formatted tuple and searches for an old tuple
+:ref:`replace <box_space-replace>` accepts a well-formatted tuple and searches for an old tuple
 by the primary key of the new tuple.

 If the old tuple is found, then it is deleted, and the new tuple is inserted.